jceneziojr/sysidentpygui/paper/paper.md

 ## Model Identification

-Through `SysIdentPyGUI`, with few clicks, you can quickly identify the mathematical model that approximates the behaviour of given data: first you upload your data, set the `Model Setup` parameters (or you could tweak through the default values until you obtain a decent predict) and finally you can analyze your results.
+Through `SysIdentPyGUI`, with just a few clicks, you can quickly identify the mathematical model that approximates the behavior of the given data.
+First, you upload your data, set the parameters in the `Model Setup` (or you can tweak them using the default values until you obtain a decent prediction), and finally, you can analyze your results.

 ![Data loaded and validation percentage set](../paper/images/1.png)